emm-aah/honest_hours/README.md

 ## Features which could be implented in the future

 Creation of new employee page from the program without having to update the spreadsheet manually.
-Quit button - work out how much the company owes you from holidays not taken and overtime owed
+Quit button - work out how much the company owes you from holidays not taken and overtime owed.

+## Deployment

+Before the project was deployed the correct